 If you need a state of the art, efficient implementation of parallel imaging and compressed sensing, you have reached the right place.

 The Berkeley Advanced Reconstruction Toolbox (BART) is a free and open-source image-reconstruction framework for Magnetic Resonance Imaging (MRI).
 It consists of a programming library and a toolbox of command-line programs.
 The library provides common operations on multi-dimensional arrays, Fourier and wavelet transforms, as well as generic implementations of iterative optimization algorithms.
 The command-line tools provide direct access to basic operations on multi-dimensional arrays as well as efficient implementations of many calibration and reconstruction algorithms for parallel imaging and compressed sensing.

-ESPIRiT: Programming Library and Software Toolbox for Compressed Sensing and Parallel Imaging
+ESPIRiT: Reference Implementation of Compressed Sensing and Parallel Imaging in Matlab

 The Matlab code is a reference to the following papers: